example42/example42.github.io/_drafts/2020-02-xx-controlrepo-workflows.md

 What are characteristics which will make you consider using GIT Flow.
 What are the requirements?

 Deploy fast and often?
 Single plattform, no stages? -> Use simple Deployment may stuck for weeks in a specific stage?
 Deployments are rare and slowly?
-ITIL based change management and change approval process? -> Use git flow
+ITIL based change management and change approval process? -> Use GIT Flow

-Switching to GIT Flow allows more flexible handling of complex change approval requirements but needs more understanding on GIT squash and rebase and how to deal with merge conflicts.
+Switching to GIT Flow allows more flexible handling of complex change approval requirements but needs more understanding on GIT squash, rebase and cherry-pick and how to deal with merge conflicts.

 Martin Alfke